Mariners vs. Angels Player Props Betting Odds

-Ty France is among the players with prop bets available when the Los Angeles Angels and the Seattle Mariners meet at Angel Stadium of Anaheim on Friday (beginning at 9:38 PM ET).
+Player prop betting options for Shohei Ohtani, Ty France and others are available in the Los Angeles Angels-Seattle Mariners matchup at Angel Stadium of Anaheim on Saturday, starting at 10:07 PM ET.

 Mariners vs. Angels Game Info